UK Brexit Postponed VAT Accounting PVA and VAT return

-The UK is scheduled to leave the EU VAT regime on 31 December 2020.
-The UK is introduced deferred import VAT scheme – Postpone Accounting – so traders importing goods into the EU and rest of the world will not have to make cash payments of import VAT.
+The UK left the EU VAT regime on 31 December 2020.
+The UK introduced on 1 January 2021 a deferred import VAT scheme – Postpone VAT Accounting (PVA) – so traders importing goods into the UK do not have to make cash payments of import VAT.

 This can be recorded through a UK VAT return, which is completed by all UK VAT registered businesses – both UK resident and non-resident.